valtimo-platform/valtimo-documentation/release-notes/major12/12.0.0/valtimo-backend-libraries.md

   The result is that deployment will no longer fail silently on this misconfiguration.
   This behaviour is not applied to auto-deployment via classpath.

+* **Task list columns can be exported and imported** Columns configured for the task list can now be exported and imported via the case administration.

+* **ZGW Document list columns can be exported and imported** Columns configured for the ZGW document list can now be exported and imported via the case administration.

 ## Bugfixes

 The following bugs were fixed: